linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Exhibit 26-6 shows the cash flow for the passthrough for selected months.
 The SMMs shown in the third column agree with those computed earlier.

 Let's look at the components of the cash flow for the first month.
-The initial monthly mortgage payment for this passthrough, shown in column (5), is $841,000.
-The monthly interest is the monthly interest rate of 0.0079167 (0.095 divided by 12) multiplied by the original mortgage balance, $100 million.
-The regularly scheduled principal is the difference between the monthly mortgage payment for the month, $841,000 in the first month, and the monthly interest of $792,000.
-The difference, $49,000, is shown in column (6).
+The initial monthly mortgage payment for this passthrough, shown in column (5), is \$841,000.
+The monthly interest is the monthly interest rate of 0.0079167 (0.095 divided by 12) multiplied by the original mortgage balance, \$100 million.
+The regularly scheduled principal is the difference between the monthly mortgage payment for the month, \$841,000 in the first month, and the monthly interest of \$792,000.
+The difference, \$49,000, is shown in column (6).

 The prepayment for the month is found by multiplying the SMM for the month by the difference between the mortgage balance at the beginning of the month and the regularly scheduled principal repayment.
-In the first month, because the SMM is 0.000166 and the difference between the beginning mortgage balance of  $100 million and the projected scheduled principal payment of$ 49,000 is $99,510,000, the projected prepayment for the month is $17,000, shown in column (8).
+In the first month, because the SMM is 0.000166 and the difference between the beginning mortgage balance of  \$100 million and the projected scheduled principal payment of\$ 49,000 is \$99,510,000, the projected prepayment for the month is \$17,000, shown in column (8).

 The amount of the monthly servicing fee is found by multiplying the mortgage balance at the beginning of the month by the servicing fee.
-For the first month in our illustration it is 0.0004166 (0.005 divided by 12) multiplied by  $100 million.
-The product is$ 42,000, which is shown in column (9).
+For the first month in our illustration it is 0.0004166 (0.005 divided by 12) multiplied by  \$100 million.
+The product is\$ 42,000, which is shown in column (9).

-The monthly cash flow is then the projected monthly mortgage payment ( $841,000) plus the projected monthly prepayment ($ 17,000) minus the amount of the servicing fee ( $42,000).
-Alternatively, the monthly cash flow is the monthly interest net of servicing ($ 792,000 minus  $42,000) plus the projected principal repayment, which consists of the projected monthly regularly scheduled principal repayment ($ 49,000) and the monthly projected prepayment ( $17,000).
-The projected monthly cash flow of$ 816,000 is shown in column (10).
+The monthly cash flow is then the projected monthly mortgage payment ( \$841,000) plus the projected monthly prepayment (\$ 17,000) minus the amount of the servicing fee ( \$42,000).
+Alternatively, the monthly cash flow is the monthly interest net of servicing (\$ 792,000 minus  \$42,000) plus the projected principal repayment, which consists of the projected monthly regularly scheduled principal repayment (\$ 49,000) and the monthly projected prepayment ( \$17,000).
+The projected monthly cash flow of\$ 816,000 is shown in column (10).

 Finally, the last column shows the end-of-month mortgage balance, found by subtracting the projected principal repayment from the mortgage balance at the beginning of the month.
-In the first month, the ending mortgage balance is  $100,000,000 minus$ 66,000 ($49,000 + $17,000), or $99,934,000.
+In the first month, the ending mortgage balance is  \$100,000,000 minus$ 66,000 ($49,000 + \$17,000), or \$99,934,000.
 This amount is then the beginning mortgage balance for month 2.
 From this amount, the cash flow can be calculated for the second month.

 Notice that the monthly mortgage payment declines over time.
 This is because mortgages in the pool are assumed to be prepaying.